 That’s right— we have coding games, too!
 In fact, most of our games, including the SEL activities and math games, have a coding component to them.
 We suggest you check out some of the new updates to our learning portal.
 You can now filter your search for activities by computer science grade level, age, or class size.
 We also now offer access to a library of community-created games that you can explore and test out with your own students.
 Finally, we’ve introduced a few updates on the administrative end that make it easier for teachers to control class games and allow students to personalize their game profile!

 With these educational apps, your students can have fun while they catch up on vital skills they may have missed out on during the peak of virtual education.
-Don’t forget to check out our lesson plans to see all the ways you can configure Unruly Splats to gamify your curriculum!
+Don’t forget to check out our lesson plans to see how you can configure Unruly Splats to gamify your curriculum!